TritonDataCenter/triton/README.md

 other repositories that make up a complete SDC deployment.
 See the [repository list](./docs/developer-guide/repos.md).

-To stay up to date with the project, join the [SDC mailing list](TODO).
 To report bugs or request features, submit issues to the [joyent/sdc project](https://github.com/joyent/sdc/issues).
 For additional resources, you can visit the